-6.1.1 This section applies to all bulk engine oils handled by the distributor.
-Unless record retention requirements are specified in a specific paragraph, records required by this section shall be maintained a minimum of 1 year in paper or electronic format.

-6.1.2 A distributor's engine oil offerings shall comply with the latest edition of API 1509.
+- 6.1.1.
+This section applies to all bulk engine oils handled by the distributor.
+Unless record retention requirements are identified in a specific paragraph, records required by this section shall be maintained for a minimum period consisting of the balance of the current year plus one calendar year in paper or electronic format.
+An example of the retention period appears in 5.1.1.1. - 6.1.2.
+A distributor's engine oil offerings shall comply with the latest edition of API 1509 or the requirements of other, current performance designations.